dcos/examples/1.8/arangodb/README.md

 Congratulations, you now have ArangoDB running on DC/OS!

 To play around a bit more select `Collection` and add a new collection `example`.
-More information see the [documentation](https://docs.arangodb.com/3.1/Manual/Administration/WebInterface/Collections.html).
+For more information see the [documentation](https://docs.arangodb.com/3.1/Manual/Administration/WebInterface/Collections.html).

 Click on the newly created collection.
 It does not have any content, yet.
 Click on the green plus sign, set the key to `lovedcos` and enter a JSON object.